cgerson/cgerson.github.io/_posts/2015-07-27-Little-Things.md

 title: Formatting the Little Things
 ---

 Python's <a href="https://pyformat.info/" target="_blank">formatting method</a> is my favorite code discovery of the week.
-And it's only Monday.

 The formatter responds to replacement fields surrounded by curly braces, enveloped in a string.
 Call the "format" method on the string, specifying which values to place inside those curly braces and ta-da, beauty.